neondatabase/website/content/docs/reference/neon-cli.md

 - <a id="analytics"></a>`--analytics`

   Analytics are enabled by default.
-To disable analytics, specify `--no-analytics` or `--analytics false`.
+Neon collects data about the CLI commands and options that are used to aid in providing support and understanding common usage patterns.
+Neon does not collect user-defined data such as project IDs or command payloads.
+To disable collection of analytics, specify `--no-analytics` or `--analytics false`.